 You have a sincere desire to repay your debts, but you need the protection of the bankruptcy court to do so

 Chapter 13 Bankruptcy – Are You Eligible?

 Chapter 13 bankruptcy has a number of eligibility requirements.

 Your debts must not be too high

 In addition, your unsecured debts cannot exceed $250,000.
-An unsecured debt is any debt for which you haven’t pledged collateral.
-Most debts are unsecured, including credit cards, medical bills, student loans and department store charges.
+Unsecured debt is any debt for which you haven’t pledged collateral.
+Most debts are unsecured, including credit cards, medical bills, student loans, and department store charges.

 You must have disposable income

 Your income must be high enough so that after you pay for your basic needs, you will have money left over to make periodic payments to the trustee.
 To determine if your disposable income is high enough, you must create a monthly budget.
 If the trustee or a creditor thinks your budget includes expenses other than necessities, it may be challenged.

 Do You Get Out of All Debts If You Declare Bankruptcy?

 The good news is that you can achieve the same goal, even though you have to list the debt.